snowman-repos/book/project_managers/README.md

-6. COVETOUSNESS – “SURE.
-THIS FEATURE WILL COST YOU €10K” As you may have guessed from what you’ve read before in this series or from experience, an unreasonable demand doesn’t get any better, regardless of how often you repeat it.

-The key to make people pay for the things they are desperately asking for, which is beyond the agreed scope, is to comprehensively document the interdependencies between the parts of the puzzle for all to see from day one.

-Working with a detailed Work Breakdown Structure (WBS) document makes this a much easier task.
-Everyone will have their own take on creating a WBS, but this is mine step-by-step:

-Download WBS Template »

 Transfer the different high-level stages of the project to pieces of paper – one phase goes on one piece of paper – or put it in an Excel file, if you want
 Think about the competency contributions you will need for each of the phases and how they relate e.g. What do you need to get done by Web Designers in each phase?
 Is there anything that Software Architects or Web Developers can contribute, prepare, or review in a particular early phase of the project?